 Nielsen has released its National Readership Survey Q2 2016 – Q1 2017 to reveal New Zealand’s top 10 magazines according to readership.
 And holding strong at the top is AA Directions while KiaOra pipped NZ Geographic at the post to reclaim its spot on the 10th rung.

-Nielsen has released its latest National Readership Survey to reveal New Zealand's top 10 magazines according to readership.
-And while AA Directions remains well ahead of its competitors, New Zealand Geographic's digital drive has grown its print readership enough to see it make the list for the first time.
+Nielsen has released its latest National Readership Survey to reveal New Zealand’s top 10 magazines according to readership.
+And while AA Directions remains well ahead of its competitors, NZ Geographic’s digital drive has grown its print readership enough to see it make the list for the first time.

 Simply You Living, Bride & Groom, Habitat, NZ Life & Leisure and Wild Tomato were the major winners in the latest magazine figures, while The Red Bulletin, Trade a Boat, Cleo, Boating New Zealand and FishHead had tough years.
 PLUS: we look at spending trends of the top ten magazine advertisers.

 For some time now, reporting on the newspaper results has been a repetitive exercise of commenting on the downward trends in the print industry.
 Each time the results come out, it again confirms that the print is in decline.
 Rather predictably, the latest slew of results again told a similar story.
 However, despite all the doomsday prophesying in the industry, there were a handful of standout papers that bucked the overall trend and successfully managed to lift their readership results.
 And none more so than the Otago Daily Times.